-A provision for restoration is recognised when the Group is legally obligated to dismantle physical installations and SFRS(I) 1-37.38 to restore to its original state a property owned by external parties following decommissioning of the Group's Operating facilities at the property.
+A provision for restoration is recognised when the Group is legally obligated to dismantle physical installations and SFRS(I) 1-37.38 to restore to its original state a property owned by external parties following decommissioning of the Group's SFRS(I) 1-37.45 operating facilities at the property.
 The costs of dismantling and restoration are capitalised as part of the Group's acquisition costs of the installations and are depreciated over their useful lives.
 The provision is initially recognised as the present value of the aggregate future costs.
-Changes in the estimated timing or amount of the expenditure or discount rate for asset dismantlement and restoration costs are adjusted against the cost of the related installations, unless the decrease in the provision exceeds the carrying amount of the asset or the asset, or the changes in the provision, is recognised in profit or loss immediately.
+Changes in the estimated timing or amount of the expenditure or discount rate for asset dismantlement and restoration costs are adjusted against the cost of the related installations, unless the decrease in the provision exceeds the carrying amount of the asset or the asset has reached the end of its useful life.
+In such a case, the excess of the decrease over the carrying amount of the asset, or the changes in the provision, is recognised in profit or loss immediately.